Cholera is an infection spread mainly through food and water that can cause acute watery diarrhoea.

 - More severe illness is more likely in those who live in poverty and are unable to access safe water and food.

 - In more severe disease, rapid onset of watery diarrhoea and vomiting can lead to extreme dehydration.
-For severe illness medical attention should be urgently as individuals can die quickly if they are not treated promptly with intravenous fluid replacement.
+For severe illness medical attention should be sought urgently as individuals can die quickly if they are not treated promptly with intravenous fluid replacement.